-When I financed my home 12+ years ago, it was part of a new development in a growing city.
+When I financed my home over a decade ago, it was part of a new development in a growing city.

 This was the place to be.

 Don’t get me wrong, it still is.

 At the time, I didn’t consider what it would attract.

 Real estate investors.